-Nota Bene is currently accepting undergraduate papers for the 2013 issue until November 16, 2012.
-Submissions may be in historical musicology, ethnomusicology, popular music studies, and music theory.
+Nota Bene is currently accepting undergraduate papers for the 2014 issue until Friday November 1st, 2013.
+Submissions may be in historical musicology, ethnomusicology, popular music studies, music theory, and interdisciplinary subjects with a focus on the above.
 We encourage review articles as well as work offering a new perspective on the conventional essay format.

 The review process has three stages.
 First, the submitted papers are reviewed anonymously by members of our review panel, composed of professors and scholars from across Canada.
 Each student who submits to the journal will receive comments from the review panel, assessing the content of his/her paper and offering suggestions for future improvement.
 Next, the student editors use the recommendations of the review panel to select a group of high-quality papers for publication.
 Finally, the student editors work in consultation with each selected author to refine and polish the selected papers for publication.